fdebarros/Newsletter-API/readme.md

 ### What is this API made for? ###

 ##### This API was made to be used with my other project, the [*Newsletter Register*](https://github.com/fdebarros/Newsletter-Register), this was my first ever RESFTful API.
 Basically both project were developed for study and learning reasons (_so maybe I haven't used the best practices for it or even the best way to do the things.
 So don't get mad with this_).
-At last if you think that has something I should change, please, open a pull request.
+Finally if you think there is something I should change, please, push a pull request.
 I would love to learn more with you :) .

 ---